Flowdalic/xeps/draft-ietf-kitten-sasl-ht/draft-ietf-kitten-sasl-ht-01-SNAPSHOT.md

 # The HT Authentication Exchange

 The mechanism consists of a simple exchange of precisely two messages between the initiator and responder.
+Both messages allow the inclusion of arbitrary key/value pairs.

 The following syntax specifications use the Augmented Backus-Naur form (ABNF) notation as specified in {{RFC5234}}.